cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 (CBOR), addressing implementer experience.

-Replacing EDN's previous informal descriptions, it updates RFC8949, obsoleting its Section 8, and RFC 8610, obsoleting its Appendix G.
+Replacing EDN's previous informal descriptions, it updates RFC 8949, obsoleting its Section 8, and RFC 8610, obsoleting its Appendix G.

 It also specifies and uses registry-based extension points, using one